TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 7 Comprehensive experiment.md

 ## Experimental content and steps

-A discrete signal x of length 100 is known, consisting mainly of signals of three different frequencies.
-Please analyze x and design the corresponding filter to get the three signals that make up x.
+A discrete signal `x` of length 100 is known, consisting mainly of signals of three different frequencies.
+Please analyze `x` and design the corresponding filter to get the three signals that make up `x`.

 ### Experimental steps: